OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 #### 3. Setup the SMBIOS with the Generator

-To Edit the config.plist, you can use [ProperTree](https://github.com/corpnewt/ProperTree) (Note, to use this app, you will need to install [Python](https://www.python.org/downloads/) 3.9+ first, the MacOS pre-installed Python isn't sufficient enough.
+To Edit the config.plist, you can use [ProperTree](https://github.com/corpnewt/ProperTree) (Note, to use this app in MacOS, you will need to install [Python](https://www.python.org/downloads/) 3.9+ manually first, the MacOS pre-installed Python isn't sufficient enough.
 Then navigate to ~/ProperTree/Scripts, and run buildapp-select.command to build a MacOS app.)

 To Generate SMBIOS, you can use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), it is pretty straight forward(Press 1 to Install MacSerial first, then follow the instruction, you want to generate SMBIOS for **iMac20,2**).
 Place the generated data into PlatformInfo/Generic of your config.plist